 If you are interested in learning more about cat nutrition, then we highly recommend you check out our Cat Food Guide.

 High-Quality Meat & Fish Ingredients

-Fussie Cat uses a modest range of meat and fish ingredients in its recipes.
-This range includes some of the industry favorites like Chicken, Turkey, and Tuna.
+Fussie Cat uses a modest range of high-quality meat and fish ingredients in its recipes.
+This range includes some of the cat food industry favorites like Chicken, Turkey, and Tuna.

-These ingredients are so popular as they are easy to source, affordable, and can provide excellent nutrition that is high in protein and fat.
+These ingredients are so popular among cat food brands as they are easy to source, affordable, and can provide excellent nutrition that is high in aniaml-based protein and fat.

-Fussie Cat does not use any less common or unusual ingredients at this time.
-Examples of these include Rabbit, Venison, and Bison and they are often used in food for pets with severe allergies.
+At this time, Fussie Cat does not use any less common or unusual meat ingredients in its recipes.
+Some classic examples of these used by other brands include Rabbit, Venison, and Bison and they are often used in food for pets with severe allergies.

 Other Notable Ingredients

 Fussie Cat makes use of legume ingredients in its dry food recipes, such as Peas and Chickpeas.
 These legume ingredients are extremely common in the industry due to their low cost and favorable nutrition.